chonlei/chonlei.github.io/_posts/2021-03-12-voltage-clamp-app.md

 If we inject a current into a cell, it will change the membrane potential (voltage) of the cell.
 The basic idea of a voltage clamp is to iteratively measure the membrane potential, and then add in the necessary current to bring the membrane potential to a desired level.
 The current applied to the cell is in fact equal to (with the opposite sign/direction of) the current going across the cell membrane at the set voltage.
+Then we have achieved the goal: holding the membrane potential whilst measuring the current of the cell responding to it.

 All good then?